allegory-software/many-machines/README.md

 by space and/or newlines (eg. `timezone hostname secure_proc git curl`).

 Modules can be installed manually with `mm install MODULE`.
-Modules declared in the `modules` file can be installed with `mm prepare`, which is what you should run on a new machine right after you get SSH access to it.
+Modules declared in the `modules` file can be installed with `mm install all`, which is what you should run on a newly provisioned machine right after you get SSH access to it.

+NOTE: There is no dependency tree for modules, so you need to declare them in the right order.

 ## `mm` vs `mmd`